Illinois State Law Work Permit Requirements

 - **Original Social Security Card. ( A verification letter from Social Security can be used in lieu of the card.)

-- Parent/Guardian must present a valid state issued ID or driver's license.
+- Parent/Guardian must send a valid state issued ID or driver's license for verification of residence.

-- Include contact phone number for parent or legal guardian.
+- Contact phone number for parent or legal guardian.

 Children under 14 may only work the following types of jobs:

 - Umpire or referee sporting events.

 - Performing in theatrical, motion picture, or broadcast productions.